-Sometimes a person won't want to get help but are a real danger to themselves or others.
+Sometimes a person will not want to get help but they are a real danger to themselves or others.

 If they are thinking of harming themselves, get rid of any means of suicide or self-harm.
 This includes sharp items, medicines and ropes.

 Stay with them while you call a GP or emergency services.
 Do not leave them on their own.
-Once you have contacted the services, go with them to their appointment.
+Go with them when help arrives.

-A garda may try to have the person admitted to mental health services.
-This may be involuntarily.
-This will only happen if the garda thinks the person is likely to harm themselves or others.
-This is a last resort in a crisis situation.
+A Garda may recommend that the person should be admitted to mental health services.
+This may not be what the person wants.
+This will only happen if the Garda thinks the person is likely to harm themselves or others.
+This is the last resort in a crisis situation.

-A person can be admitted to a mental health service against their will.
+A person can be admitted to a mental health service against their will if they are a danger to themselves or others.
 This is part of the Mental Health Act 2001.